ashmere/Graylog2-chef/README.md

 Description
 ===========

-Installs and configures a Graylog2 server on Ubuntu systems (10.04 and up at present).
+Installs and configures a Graylog2 server on Ubuntu systems (10.04 and up at present) & Debian.

 This is a Chef re-engineering of the [Sean Porter][seanp] Linode [StackScript for graylog2][stackscript].